DHU1: The First Statewide Symposium on the Digital Humanities

 On February 26th, 2016, scholars from across the state of Utah gathered at Utah Valley University to discuss digital humanities research, practice, and programs.
-Sponsored by BYU’s Humanities Center and Office of Digital Humanities, this symposium featured 18 presentations and a keynote address by Dr. Tara McPherson of the University of Southern California’s School of Cinematic Arts.
+The symposium was sponsored by BYU’s Humanities Center and Office of Digital Humanities.
+There were 18 presentations and a keynote address by Dr. Tara McPherson of the University of Southern California’s School of Cinematic Arts.

 This event was less formal and provided a forum for networking between students, librarians, professors, and other scholars who are interested in the digital humanities.
 The presentations represented various aspects of the digital humanities and the eight four-year institutions in Utah.

 For more information, see the symposium’s website: http://dhu1.byu.edu/

 Student Editors on the Web: The Victorian Short Fiction Project